Leading the Way to Prepare for Tomorrow’s Needs

 Good Shepherd was the first senior living community in the United States to install SorbaSHOCK™ flooring to reduce fall-related injuries.
 Used throughout our assisted living and nursing centers, this high-tech floor underlay cushions the impact of falls to reduce the risk of fractures.
 Hip fractures are a significant factor in loss of independent mobility among seniors.
 Safety features such as SorbaSHOCK augment our fall prevention program to help residents remain as mobile as possible.

-When Ohio Medicaid introduced the Assisted Living Waiver Program, Good Shepherd was the first community in the state to admit a resident using this option.
+When Ohio Medicaid introduced the Assisted Living Waiver Program, Good Shepherd was the first community in the state to admit a resident using this option and is certified to do so by the Ohio Department of Aging.

 Ordinarily, Medicaid pays for nursing care only in nursing homes, but a person can now apply for a waiver to receive care in an assisted living setting.
 However, not all assisted living communities accept Medicaid waiver residents because communities are only partially reimbursed for the cost of providing services to them.
-In keeping with Good Shepherd’s Christ centered commitment to service and innovation, leading in financing solutions for seniors is as important to us as leading in technology.
+In keeping with Good Shepherd’s Christ centered commitment to service and innovation, we are currently accepting individuals who are enrolled in the Assisted Living Waiver program.
+For Good Shepherd Home, leading in financial solutions for seniors is as important to us as leading in technology.

 Innovative leadership has been integral to Good Shepherd since we were founded more than 100 years ago as one of the first senior living communities in Ohio.
 Established and still operated by the Church of the Brethren to serve those of all faiths, Good Shepherd Home continues to focus on preparing for the needs of tomorrow’s seniors and their families.